ga4gh/gks2clinvar/README.md

 that can be easily configured for use by multiple submitters would be highly impactful as development and adoption of the GKS framework grows.

+**The work for this tool can be found at <https://github.com/clingen-data-model/clinvar-this>.**

 ![image](./misc/images/GKS-ClinVar%20submission%20overview.png)

-We plan to contribute to [ClinVar This](https://github.com/varfish-org/clinvar-this) to support GKS data stored as [JSON Lines](https://jsonlines.org/) files.
+We plan to contribute to [ClinVar This](https://github.com/varfish-org/clinvar-this) to support GKS data stored as JSON files.

 ## ClinVar Submission API